alozano-77/AWS-SAA-C02-Course/README.md

 as being authoritative for a domain.
 It becomes the single source of truth for a domain.

+VPC instances are already configured (if enabled) with the VPC +2 address as their DNS resolver - this allows querying of R53 public and internet hosted DNS zones from instances within that VPC.

 ### 1.9.2.
 Route 53 Health Checks

 Route checks will allow for periodic health checks on the servers.